Lav15/lavjain.github.io/portfolio/supplychain.md

 The organization’s planning process suffered from disconnected layers where annual revenue targets rarely aligned with SKU-level inventory realities.
 This created reactive supply chain adjustments, inconsistent stocking decisions, and recurring inventory imbalances across the business.

 * **Stakeholders:**
-Business Analysts, Supply Chain Planning Teams, Commercial Leadership, Finance Stakeholders, and Inventory Management Teams.
+Business Analysts, Supply Chain Planning Teams and Finance Stakeholders, and Inventory Management Teams.

 * **Approach:**
 Architected a closed-loop Top-Down S&OP ecosystem that translated executive revenue targets into operational demand plans.
 The objective was to bridge financial planning with SKU-level execution while preserving planner flexibility throughout the cycle.